mortenfyhn/pebble-glucose-protocol/README.md

 ## License

-[Zero-Clause BSD](https://opensource.org/license/0bsd): You can do anything you want, no attribution needed.
+[Zero-Clause BSD](https://opensource.org/license/0bsd): You can do anything you want, and you don't have to credit anyone.